-There are restrooms available in the Welcome Center and near the Georgia Barnyard.
+There are restrooms available in the Tony Cope Education and Visitors Center and near the Georgia Barnyard.

 Remember, you’ll be spending the day outside!
 We advise that guests bring plenty of sunscreen, cold water, bug spray, good walking shoes and a hat.

-Water fountains and a refillable water bottle station are available in the Welcome Center.
+Water fountains and a refillable water bottle station are available in the Tony Cope Education and Visitors Center.

 There is a drink vending machine located near the Georgia Barnyard exhibit.
-Snacks and a limited assortment of drinks are also available for purchase at the Gift Shop located inside the Welcome Center.
+Snacks and a limited assortment of drinks are also available for purchase at the Gift Shop located inside the Tony Cope Education and Visitors Center.